NMHai/infosec-books/README.md

 # infosec-books
-collection of  information security books
+Here is a collection of  information security books.

+# Notice
+All e-books are very clear and copyable.